 Hunting Methods

-Elk hunting methods include glassing and
+Elk hunting methods include

-spotting, stalking, watching feeding areas, and
+glassing and spotting, stalking, watching feeding areas, and short hikes

-hunters with physical limitations if needed.
+hunts can be arranged for hunters with physical limitations if needed.

 Trophy Quality